On the time complexity of finding a well-spread perfect matching in bridgeless cubic graphs: Application

 \begin{lemma}[\cite{Ghanbari}] Let $G$ be a bridgeless cubic graph, and $C_1, C_2, \dots, C_t$ be a collection of closed walks in $G$.
 If $C_1, C_2, \dots, C_t$ form a partial CDC, then there is an embedding $(\pi, \lambda)$ of $G$ where $C_1, \dots, C_t$ are some of the facial walks of $(\pi, \lambda)$.
 Moreover, such an embedding can be found by a linear time algorithm. \end{lemma}

 \begin{theorem}[\cite{Ghanbari}] Let $G$ be a bridgeless cubic graph.
 There exists an embedding of $G$ with at most $\frac{n}{10}$ singular edges. \end{theorem}

 To prove Theorem~\ref{THM-(n/10)-bound}, in~\cite{Ghanbari}, we first construct a perfect matching $M_1$ such that $M_1$ contains no odd cut of size 3.
 This guarantees the existence of another perfect matching $M_2$ satisfying $|M_1 \cap M_2| \leq \frac{n}{10}$ (see~\cite{Kaiser}).
-Next, we show that $M_1 \cap M_2$ can be extended to an embedding using Lemma~\ref{Lemma-PCDC}, where the potential singular edges of the embedding are precisely those in $M_1 \cap M_2$, and this completes their proof.
+Next, decompose $G\backslash M_1$ and $M_1 \Delta M_2$ into circuits $C_1, C_2, \dots C_t$.
+These circuits form a partial CDC and by Lemma~\ref{Lemma-PCDC} can be extended to an embedding in which the only potential singular edges are those that are not covered by $C_1, C_2, \dots C_t$, that is, edges in $M_1 \cap M_2$.
+See~\cite{Ghanbari} for the details.

 Suppose that the cubic graph $G$ is $3$-edge-connected.
 To find $M_1$, we employ \hyperref[algorithm-3cut]{Algorithm~1}, which finds a perfect matching in time $O(n \log^4 n)$.
 Consequently, determining the overall time complexity reduces to finding the perfect matching $M_2$.
 We utilize Diks and Stańczyk's algorithm~\cite{Diks} to find $M_2$ in time $O(n \log^2 n)$.
 Thus, the embedding guaranteed by Theorem~\ref{THM-(n/10)-bound} can be found in total time